riversafe33/html/README.md

+# Remove -main the folder should be named just html

 To improve my PC and continue offering free scripts: https://ko-fi.com/riversafe33

 Rename the folder html-main to html, replace it with the original html from vorp_inventory, and insert your items folder.